gardener-attic/component-spec/doc/oci.rst

 To be able to describe access to artefacts stored in an OCU repository the component descriptor supports several dedicated access types.
-There are two ways to refernce OCI stored artefacts:
+There are two ways to reference OCI stored artefacts:
 - using the fully qualified access url to address artefacts stored in repositories different from the one hosting the using component descriptor.
 - using repository local names used to refer artefacts in the same repository.